-- (a) the crypto-assets may lose their value in part or in full; - (b) the crypto-assets may not always be transferable; - (c) the crypto-assets may not be liquid; - (d) where the offer to the public concerns utility tokens, that such utility tokens may not be exchangeable against the good or service promised in the crypto-asset white paper, especially in case of failure or discontinuation of the project. - (da) where applicable, the crypto-asset key information sheet white paper shall contain a clear risk warning that the crypto-assets are not covered by the investor compensation schemes established in accordance with Directive 97/9/EC of the European Parliament and of the Council nor by the deposit guarantee schemes established in accordance with Directive 2014/49/EU of the European Parliament and of the Council. - 6.
+- (d) where the offer to the public concerns utility tokens, that such utility tokens may not be exchangeable against the good or service promised in the crypto-asset white paper, especially in case of failure or discontinuation of the project. - (da) where applicable, the crypto-asset key information sheet white paper shall contain a clear risk warning that the crypto-assets are not covered by the investor compensation schemes established in accordance with Directive 97/9/EC of the European Parliament and of the Council nor by the deposit guarantee schemes established in accordance with Directive 2014/49/EU of the European Parliament and of the Council. - 6.
 Every crypto-asset white paper shall contain a statement from the management body of the issuer of the crypto-assets.
 That statement shall confirm that the crypto-asset white paper complies with the requirements of this Title and that, to the best knowledge of the management body, the information presented in the crypto-asset white paper is correct and that there is no significant omission. - 7.
 The crypto-asset white paper shall contain a summary which shall in brief and non-technical language provide key information about the offer to the public of the crypto-assets or about the intended admission of crypto-assets to trading on a trading platform for crypto-assets, and in particular about the essential elements of the crypto-assets concerned.
-The format and content of the summary of the crypto-asset white paper shall provide, in conjunction with the crypto-asset white paper, appropriate information about essential elements of the crypto-assets to make an informed decision.
+The format and content of the summary of the crypto-asset white paper shall provide, in conjunction with the crypto-assets white paper, appropriate information about essential elements of the crypto-assets concerned in order to help potential purchasers of the crypto-assets to make an informed decision.
 The summary shall contain a warning that: - (a) it should be read as an introduction to the crypto-asset white paper; - (b) the prospective purchaser should base any decision to purchase a crypto-asset on the content of the whole crypto-asset white paper; - (c) the offer to the public of crypto-assets does not constitute an offer or solicitation to sell financial instruments and that any such offer or solicitation to sell financial instruments can be made only by means of a prospectus or other offering documents pursuant to national laws; - (d) the crypto-asset white paper does not constitute a prospectus as referred to in Regulation (EU) 2017/1129 or another offering document pursuant to Union legislation or national laws. - 8.
 Every crypto-asset white paper shall be dated. - 9.
-The crypto-asset white paper shall be drawn up in at least one of the official languages of the home Member State or in a language custom ary in the sphere of international finance-English. - 10.
+The crypto-asset white paper shall be drawn up in at least one of the official languages of the home Member State or in a language customary in the sphere of international finance English. - 10.
 The crypto-asset white paper shall be made available in machine readable formats. - 11.
 ESMA, after consultation of the EBA, shall develop draft implementing technical standards to establish standard forms, formats and templates for the purposes of paragraph 10.